 Sergey joined Watsi on October 15th, 2015.
 17 other people also joined Watsi on that day!
-Sergey's most recent donation traveled 8,200 miles to support Nabasa, a maize and bean farmer from Uganda, to fund hernia repair.
+Sergey's most recent donation traveled 8,500 miles to support Robson, a friendly baby from Kenya, to fund burn treatment so he can use his hand.

 Nabasa is a farmer from Uganda.
 He is married with five children, all in primary and secondary schools.
 Nabasa earns a living through practicing small-scale farming growing maize and beans mostly, along with his wife.
 Since one year ago, Nabasa has had an umbilical hernia.
 This hernia causes him an extended abdomen and pain.
 Fortunately, on February 20th, he will undergo hernia repair surgery at our medical partner's care center.
 Our partner, African Mission Healthcare Foundation, is requesting $219 to fund Nabasa's surgery.
 Once completed, this procedure will hopefully allow him to live more comfortably and confidently.
 Nabasa says, “I hope all for a better life after my surgery so as to continue with my farming.”